 Early Life

-Edwin Leong Siu-hung was born in Guangdong, China, in either 1951 or 1952.
-His father, Henry G. Leong, was a comprador for Jardine Matheson.
-Leong's father passed away when Edwin was only nine years old.
-He later earned a Bachelor of Science degree from the University of British Columbia and a Master of Science degree from the University of Toronto.
+Edwin Leong Siu-hung was born in Guangdong Province, China, in either 1951 or 1952.
+He is the youngest son of Henry G. Leong, who worked as a comprador for Jardine Matheson.
+When Edwin was nine, his father passed away.
+Leong completed his secondary education in Vancouver, Canada, and then pursued higher education.
+He earned a Bachelor of Science from the University of British Columbia in 1973 and a Master of Science in computer science from the University of Toronto in 1974.

 Rise to Success